Ashlyns School: History

 The Foundling Hospital was a charitable institution founded in 1739 by the philanthropic sea captain Thomas Coram to house and educate abandoned and orphaned children.
 It was established under royal charter by King George II and was supported by many noted figures of the day in high society and the arts.
 Artists such as William Hogarth, Joshua Reynolds, Allan Ramsay and Thomas Gainsborough all exhibited paintings at the Hospital, and the composer George Frederic Handel held benefit concerts in the Hospital chapel to raise funds, performing his specially composed Foundling Hospital Anthem and his oratorio Messiah.

 The Foundling Hospital was located in Lamb's Conduit Fields in Bloomsbury, an undeveloped, pastoral area of London.
 As the city expanded and became more polluted in the 19th century, the Hospital governors began to consider relocation to a healthier, more rural location.
 With the advent of the railways, travel outside the city was much easier.
 In 1926, the Foundling Hospital relocated temporarily to Redhill, Surrey, while a new, purpose-built school was constructed in Berkhamsted on land obtained from the Ashlyns Estate.
 The new building, designed by John Mortimer Sheppard in a neo-Georgian style and modelled on the original Foundling Hospital, opened in 1935.

 Following the reorganisation of schools under the Education Act 1944, the Foundling Hospital began to provide education under the name of Thomas Coram Schools, supported by a grant from Hertfordshire County Council.
 After the Children Act 1948 placed an obligation on local authorities to provide child welfare services, the emphasis in child care in Britain began to shift from residential institutions to foster care, with children living in local homes and attending local schools.
 In 1951 the Berkhamsted building became a secondary modern school, under the name Ashlyns School.
 For a time some children under the care of the charity continued to live in the school, but once they moved out after 1954, their dormitories on the first floor became class rooms.
 In 1955, after protracted negotiations, the Ashlyns School and the Foundling Hospital estate (including staff houses in Coram Close) were sold to Hertfordshire County Council for the sum of £225,000.
 In the 1960s, Ashlyns became a comprehensive school.

 While Ashlyns School no longer fulfils a charitable function, the work of the Foundling Hospital is continued today by the Thomas Coram Foundation for Children (now known simply as Coram), a registered charity.

-In recent years, the school was awarded specialist school status as a Language College.
-On 19 December 2008, headteacher Dalziel resigned after 10 years in charge; he was replaced by Gary Lewis from January to April 2009 and then he was replaced by James Shapland, formerly deputy headteacher of Nicholas Breakspear School in St Albans.
+The school has been awarded specialist school status as a Language College.
+Since 2009, the headteacher has been James Shapland, formerly deputy headteacher of Nicholas Breakspear School in St Albans.